PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 • No kayak: 32 MPG highway

-That 4 MPG difference saves real money on long trips.
-The smooth hull creates less drag than an open cockpit catching air like a parachute.
+The four MPG difference saves significant money on extended trips.
+The smooth hull creates minimal drag compared to an open cockpit catching air like a parachute.
+Over a thousand-mile journey, the improved aerodynamics can save an entire tank of gas.

 Safety Checks Before Hitting the Road

-My pre-trip inspection takes 5 minutes but prevents disasters:
+My pre-trip inspection takes five minutes but prevents disasters:

 Product Recommendations for Safe Upside Down Transport

-Based on thousands of miles hauling kayaks, here's what actually works:
+Based on thousands of miles hauling kayaks, here is what actually works:

 Best Cam Straps